 As per Wisconsin statutes 126.15 (6) This is a fee imposed by the State of Wisconsin for any grain which is not paid for when delivered.This includes price later contracts and deferred payment contracts.
 A price later contract does change ownership of the grain from producer to Buck Country Grain, therefore a fee is deducted from gross proceeds at the time of pricing.
 The calculation is gross dollar value x $0.0035

 WHAT IS A HEDGE TO ARRIVE CONTRACT?

 A contract in which the farmer initially sets a futures price with the basis to be fixed later; cash price is determined by prevailing basis at the time of pricing.
+Pricing must occur on or by delivery.
 Change of ownership occurs upon delivery of grain.

 PRICE LATER OR DEFERRED PAYMENT CONTRACT: WHICH SHOULD I CHOOSE?

 The main difference between the PLC and deferred payment contract is this: